Taking Pictures of Sunsets and Sunrises

 included in your picture)

-When taking sunrise/sunset pictures in wide open areas,try using objects like trees, birds, or even people in the
+When taking sunrise or sunset pictures, try including things like trees, birds, or even people in the foreground or

 All sunrise and sunset pictures don't have to be taken in the direct path of the sun.
-Look behind you or to your left
+Look to the left and right of the

-size fits all" correct" exposure setting.
+"one size fits all" correct exposure setting.
 The strength of the light can change every couple of minutes as the sun

 begins to set closer to the horizon or rises above it.
 Whether the sky is clear, or partially cloudy will also affect the